peteroupc/peteroupc.github.io/exporand.md

 As an additional example, in this document a partially-sampled exponential random number (or _e-rand_, named similarly to Karney's "u-rands" for partially-sampled uniform random numbers (Karney 2014)<sup>[**(2)**](#Note2)</sup>) samples each bit that, when combined with the existing bits, results in an exponentially-distributed random number of the given rate.
 Also, because `-ln(1 - RNDU01())` is exponentially distributed, e-rands can also represent the natural logarithm of a partially-sampled uniform random number in (0, 1].
 The difference here is that additional bits are sampled not as unbiased random bits, but rather as bits with a vanishing bias.

-Partially sampled numbers could also be implemented via rejection from the exponential distribution, although no concrete examples are presented here.
+Partially-sampled numbers could also be implemented via rejection from the exponential distribution, although no concrete examples are presented here.

 On the other hand, the concept of _prefix distributions_ (Oberhoff 2018)<sup>[**(8)**](#Note8)</sup> comes close to partially-sampled random numbers, but numbers sampled this way are not partially-sampled random numbers in the sense used here.
 This is because the method requires calculating minimums of probabilities (and, in practice, requires the use of floating-point arithmetic in most cases).
 Moreover, the method samples from a discrete distribution whose progression depends on the value of previously sampled bits, not just on the position of those bits as with the uniform and exponential distributions (see also (Thomas and Luk 2008)<sup>[**(4)**](#Note4)</sup>).